 What to Expect:

-Running this route means you can say you ran around a lake—and not a small lake!
-Lake Monona is more than 3,000 acres and one of the two lakes that creates the shoreline of the isthmus that forms downtown Madison.
-For much of the course, you will see the lake to your side, but the highlight is running along John Nolen Drive and seeing the beautiful Madison skyline.
-Just make sure you run the route clockwise to get the best views!
+Running this route means you can say you ran around a lake — and not a small lake!
+Lake Monona is more than 3,000 acres and one of the two lakes that creates Madison’s famous isthmus.
+For much of the course, you will see the lake to your side, but the highlight is running along John Nolen Drive and seeing the iconic Madison skyline up ahead.
+Make sure you run the route clockwise to get the best views.

 After running around a lake, why not end your run with a workout IN the lake?!
 Stop at Brittingham Boats, which is on Monona Bay, just off of Lake Monona.
-There, you can rent a kayak or stand-up paddle board to take out for a little ride and really take in the fall colors on the trees surrounding Lake Monona.
+There, you can rent a kayak or stand-up paddleboard to take out for a ride and really appreciate the fall colors surrounding Lake Monona.